2025

 Different cultures have different ideas.
 For example, although employee skills might match, candidates might have a different view of salary, employee relations, and job culture.

-Employers must possess sound intercultural sensitivity, whether for current employees or job candidates.
+Employers must possess sound intercultural sensitivity for current employees or job candidates.

 Failure to act accordingly often doesn’t come intentionally, but it can still harm the company.